PrajjwalSule21/CCDP-ML-Project/README.md

 # Credit Card Default Prediction

-The "credit-card-defaulter-prediction-ml-project" repository is a comprehensive machine learning project focused on predicting credit card defaulters.
+The Credit Card Default Prediction machine learning project focused on predicting credit card defaulters.
 It provides a reliable and accurate solution to assess the risk of credit card holders defaulting on their payments, offering valuable insights for financial institutions and lenders.
-This repository incorporates a collection of advanced machine learning algorithms and techniques, making it a powerful tool for credit risk assessment.
+This repository incorporates a collection of advanced machine-learning algorithms and techniques, making it a powerful tool for credit risk assessment.
 It encompasses a diverse range of components, including data preprocessing, feature engineering, model training, evaluation, and deployment.

 # Problem Statement